clmarr/DiaSim/README.lexicon.md

 # README.lexicon:

-This file details how to properly construct a lexicon file so that it can be read by DiaSym.
+This file details how to properly construct a lexicon file so that it can be read by DiaSim.

-The file should be a tab delimited value file with the extension .tsv.

-# THE ROWS

-Each row should represent the development, over the different diachronic stages, of an etymon, with each stage being indicated by a column.

 # COMMENTING